HW-SWeL/BMUSE/README.md

 * maven v3.6.0
 * mysql v8.0.13
 * google chrome browser and [driver](https://chromedriver.chromium.org/); you must select the same version for both, e.g., v77.
-* other requirements are provided through pom file
+* other requirements are provided through pom file.

 ### Instructions for running